-While we have not engaged in statistical research to prove the following, it is our experience that when Entrust Financial advisors provide Financial Planning and Wealth Management workshops—such as our most recent presentation for “Women in Nuclear” at Exelon—just as many questions are posed about selecting a financial advisor as are asked about the primary building blocks of a sound investment plan.
+While we have not engaged in statistical research to prove the following, it is our experience that when Entrust Financial advisors provide Financial Planning and Wealth Management workshops—such as our most recent presentation for “Women in Nuclear” at Exelon—just as many questions are posed about selecting a financial professional as are asked about the primary building blocks of a sound investment plan.

 We all want to select the right advisor for us and today’s blog may help: Does Your Financial Advisor Pass the Test?
 Three Tips to Help You Find Out!
 The following tips are intended to provide an easy framework for evaluating your existing financial professional relationship and/or to guide you in the process of selecting a professional who meets your needs.